HIPAA Business Associate Agreement

 RECITALS

-1. This HIPAA Business Associate Agreement ("Agreement") constitutes a business associate relationship under HIPAA and its implementing privacy and security regulations at 45 C.F.R.
+1. This HIPAA Business Associate Agreement contained within this Annex A constitutes a business associate relationship under HIPAA and its implementing privacy and security regulations at 45 C.F.R.
 Parts 160 and 164 (the “HIPAA regulations").
 It is entered into by the Parties in addition to the Master Software as a Service (SaaS) Terms and is intended to form a legally binding agreement between the Parties.

-2. Customer wishes to disclose to Upvio certain information pursuant to the terms of this Agreement, some of which may constitute Protected Health Information ("PHI") and confidential information protected by federal and/or state laws.
+2. Customer wishes to disclose to Upvio certain information pursuant to the terms of this Annex A, some of which may constitute Protected Health Information ("PHI") and confidential information protected by federal and/or state laws.

-3. As set forth in this Agreement, Upvio is the Business Associate of Customer and provides services, arranges, performs, or assists in the performance of functions or activities on behalf of the Customer and creates, receives, maintains, transmits, uses, or discloses PHI.
+3. As set forth in this Annex A, Upvio is the Business Associate of Customer and provides services, arranges, performs, or assists in the performance of functions or activities on behalf of the Customer and creates, receives, maintains, transmits, uses, or discloses PHI.

-4. Customer and Upvio desire to protect the privacy and provide for the security of PHI and confidential information created, received, maintained, transmitted, used, or disclosed pursuant to this Agreement, in compliance with HIPAA and HIPAA regulations and other applicable laws.
+4. Customer and Upvio desire to protect the privacy and provide for the security of PHI and confidential information created, received, maintained, transmitted, used, or disclosed pursuant to this Annex A, in compliance with HIPAA and HIPAA regulations and other applicable laws.

-5. The terms used in this Agreement, but not otherwise defined, shall have the same meanings as those terms in the HIPAA regulations.
+5. The terms used in this Annex A, but not otherwise defined, shall have the same meanings as those terms in the HIPAA regulations.

 1. DEFINITIONS AND INTERPRETATION